Fujio-Turner/cbl-log-reader/README.md

 #### RELEASE NOTES

 - Updated to work with new Couchbase Lite 3.2.x ISO-8601 Time Stamp format and log file format.
+- Enhanced to process multiple log files or directories directly, eliminating the need for consolidation into a single big log file.